rakshitsharma3103/JS/README.md

 # JS
-A code repo for JAVASCRIPT
+A code repository for JAVASCRIPT